-If you are truly interested in modeling, look for a local agency that doesn’t charge you.posted over 4 years ago
+If you are truly interested in modeling, look for a local agency that doesn’t charge you.posted almost 5 years ago

 I am not sure what they look for but I think the most important thing is to be committed to modeling, willing to travel, you must have the right attitude and you need to be able to take good shots.

 That is my opinion, judging from what I see on ‘Americas Next Top Model’.
 I hope I have helped.

 First you have to meet the standards.
 If you want to be a runway model, you have to be at least 5’7’’.
 If you are shorter, you would still be able to model more everyday clothes for companies.
 You should have nice skin, nails, and hair.
 You need to practice looking good in pictures.
 Practice facial expressions, and smiling with you eyes; just learn to overall take a good picture.
 You should also be in shape.
 I don’t mean you should try to be as skinny as some runway models.
 Just workout regularly and eat healthy.
 Try to find an agency that won’t scam you.
 Sometimes all you need to do is google the company and people will say it’s a scam.
 Good luck!posted almost 5 years ago

 i used to have a book on this subject.
 There are certain body proportions a model should have.
 Also there are a few types of models, hair model, nail model, hand model etc. Personality is the thing the agents look for.
 There are a lot of pretty girls who have the right proportions but they just don’t fit the personality.
 You have to be ambitious, have good manners, have a goal, a plan and criteria.posted almost 5 years ago

 watching america’s next top model, the only rules that they emphasize are that the fashion industry does have standards especially about height, it you want to be couture runway model you have to be at least 5’9. although some top models are only 5’8. also you have to fit into the sample clothes, because as a model you’re just like a hanger for the garments.